Prime rib-eye steak with wild mushrooms

 Turn off the stove and leave to keep warm in the pan.
 Remove the steak from the oven and leave to rest.

 Add all ingredients for the chimichurri, mix together in a bowl with the olive oil and vinegar and cover the rib-eye.
-To plate: